Skip to main content

 After his discharge from the army, John continued his surgical training, obtaining Fellowship the following year and with registrar posts in Bristol, Derby, Sheffield, and Los Angeles.

-Copyrighted © (2020) image above by kind permission of David Williams
+Copyrighted © (2020) image above (right) by kind permission of David Williams

 On returning from the USA, he was appointed to Sheffield in the mid 1960s as the first pure Consultant Urologist, replacing “Jock” Anderson when he retired.
 He spent his consultant career in the department at the Royal Hospital and then at the newly-built Royal Hallamshire Hospital, now part of Sheffield Teaching Hospitals NHS Foundation Trust.